aejmcclelland/sendIt/readme.md

 ## Usage

-1. - Open a web browser and navigate to http://localhost:3000.
+1. Open a web browser and navigate to http://localhost:3000.
-2. -Follow the on-screen instructions to initiate the playlist transfer from Spotify to Apple Music.
+2. Follow the on-screen instructions to initiate the playlist transfer from Spotify to Apple Music.

  - Please note that this app requires valid Spotify and Apple Music credentials and API keys.
 It is recommended to sign up for developer accounts with both Spotify and Apple Music to obtain the necessary credentials.

 ## Credits

-This app was developed by Andrew McClelland.
+ - This app was developed by Andrew McClelland.